rgerkin/mathiasverraes.github.com/_posts/2013-08-29-antifragile-nassim-nicholas-taleb.markdown

 date: 2013-08-29
 layout: post
 published: true
-tags: [blog]
+tags: [blog, book]
+abstract: "Robustness only goes so far.
+Embrace a system's natural antifragility."
 ---

-{% include tldr.html text="Robustness only goes so far.
-Embrace a system's natural antifragility." %}

 What is the opposite of **fragile** (breaks when confronted with unexpected events)?
 Changes are people answer with **robustness** (stays the same under unexpected events).
 But there's another way to look at it.